Sierra de Almijara

 The Sierra de Almijara is a mountain range in the provinces of Granada and Málaga in southern Spain.

 The rocks are mainly marble, giving a white or gray color to the narrow ridges and deep ravines.

 The range is mostly protected by the Sierras of Tejeda, Almijara and Alhama Natural Park.

 Location

-The Sierras of Tejida and Almijara form a single range about 40 km west of the Sierra Nevada.
+The Sierras of Tejeda and Almijara form a single range about 40 km west of the Sierra Nevada.

 The mountains form a barrier between the coast and the interior.

 They are part of the Penibaetic System.

 The Sierras of Tejeda, Almijara and Alhama Natural Park covers 40657 ha.

 The park contains the Sierra de Tejeda and Sierra de Almijara mountains in the Axarquía comarca of the eastern province of Málaga and the Alhama comarca on the southwest of the province of Granada.

 Topography

 The Sierra de Almijara is a rough mass of marble mountains with sharp ridges that stretches east from the Puerto de Cómpeta.

 The mountains contain narrow ridges separated by deep valleys cut by the streams and rivers, resulting in many small sub-basins.

 The most distinct peak is the Cerro del Lucero.

 Navachica is the highest peak in the Sierra Almijara.

 The peak has an elevation of 1831 m and topographic prominence of 597 m.

 The Sierra Almijara and Sierra Tejeda form the southern margin of the western part of the Granada basin, and contain tributaries of the Cacín River.

 Pliocene sediments exposed in the northwest of the Granada basin were washed down by the Cacín from the Alpujarride reliefs of the Almijara/Tejeda.